-If you know that the family needs help paying for the funeral, you could send a check made out to a member of the family inside the card.
+If you know that the family needs help paying for the funeral, you could send a check made out to a family member inside the card.
 In the memo line, consider writing “to help pay for funeral expenses.”

 There are many styles of sympathy cards on the market.
-If you aren’t paying attention, you could inadvertently grab a card that expresses the wrong type of condolences.
+Unfortunately, if you aren’t paying attention, you could inadvertently grab a card that expresses the wrong type of condolences.

 For example, don’t accidentally choose a “sorry for the loss of your mother card” when your friend lost her father.

-You may choose a sympathy card with an appropriate message or image if you know the religious preference of the addressee.
+Carefully determine the appropriate message or image depending on the religious preference of the addressee.

-For example, if you are sending a sympathy card to your friend who is Jewish, it would be inappropriate to choose a card that has the image of a cross on it.
-If your friend has no religious preference, you can select a card that has no mention of heaven or the afterlife.
+For example, if you are sending a sympathy card to your Jewish friend, it would be inappropriate to choose a card with the image of a cross on it.
+However, if your friend has no religious preference, you can select a card that has no mention of heaven or the afterlife.

 Remember, choose the card based on who will receive it.
 Don’t choose one based on your personal beliefs and preferences.
-Don’t choose one based on what the deceased would have chosen, either.
+Likewise, don’t choose one based on what the deceased would have chosen.

-Always include a return address when you send an item through the mail and make sure it’s clearly written.
+When you send an item through the mail, always include a return address and make sure it’s clearly written.
 Adding your return address to the envelope will enable the postal system to return the item to you if the letter is undeliverable.

 Also, the family member in charge of writing thank yous will appreciate not having to do considerable research to find your address.